-The ruleAnnotation elements SHALL be in the same order as the taining DecisionTable's annotations.
+The ruleAnnotation elements SHALL be in the same order as the containing DecisionTable's annotations.
 The i^{th} ruleAnnotation refers to the i^{th} RuleAnnotationClause.

-Table 33 presents the attributes and model associations of the DecisionRule element.
+Table 33 presents the attributes and model associations of the DecisionRule element; Table 33 presents the attributes and model associations of the RuleAnnotation element.